The blow-up of a singularity at the module of derivations: Blow-up of rational surface singularities

 \subsection{Rational surface singularities}

 In this section, we denote by $(X,x)$ the germ of a rational normal surface singularity.
-Consider $\pi\colon \Rs_{min} \to X$ the minimal resolution of $X$.
-Since it is a rational singularity, the minimal resolution coincides with the minimal good resolution.
-Under these assumptions, we have the following theorem.
+Let $\pi\colon \Rs_{min} \to X$ be the minimal resolution of $X$.
+Since $(X,x)$ is a rational singularity, the minimal resolution coincides with the minimal good resolution.

-\begin{theorem} Any rational surface singularity can be resolved after a finite number of blow-ups at the module of derivations. \end{theorem} \begin{proof} Since $(X,x)$ is a rational singularity, then $\mathrm{Der}_{\CC}(\Ss{X,x})$ is not free, i.e., the Zariski-Lipman conjecture is true for rational surface singularities (see \cite{Graf}).
+\begin{theorem} Any rational surface singularity can be resolved after a finite number of blow-ups at the module of derivations.
+Moreover, such resolution is the minimal resolution of singularities. \end{theorem} \begin{proof} Since $(X,x)$ is a rational singularity and the Zariski-Lipman conjecture is true for rational surface singularities (see \cite{Graf}), the module $\mathrm{Der}_{\CC}(\Ss{X,x})$ is not free.
 Denote by

 the blow-up of $\mathrm{Der}_{\CC}(\Ss{X,x})$ at $X$.
 Moreover, denote by

 the minimal resolution of $\mathrm{Bl}_{\mathrm{Der}}(X)$.

 Let $\pi\colon \Rs \to X$ be the minimal resolution of $X$.
 We have the following commutative diagram: